-Eliminate Nausea: The anti-inflammatory effects of spearmint tea can help your stomach settle down when you’re experiencing any sort of stomach upset or nausea.
-By calming those inflamed tissues and optimizing your digestion, you can also improve nutritional uptake and eliminate cramping, bloating, constipation and other unpleasant gastrointestinal conditions.
+The anti-inflammatory effects of spearmint tea can help your stomach settle down when you’re experiencing any sort of stomach upset or nausea.
+By calming those inflamed tissues and optimizing your digestion, you can also improve nutritional uptake and eliminate cramping, bloating, constipation, and other unpleasant gastrointestinal conditions.

-Hormonal Imbalances: Another interesting effect of spearmint tea is that it can impact the hormonal balance within our body.
-There are countless different hormonal interactions that define our appearance, behavior, mood and daily energy cycles, and spearmint tea has been shown to regulate and normalize those chemicals to healthy levels.
+Another interesting effect of spearmint tea is that it can impact the hormonal balance within our body.
+There are countless different hormonal interactions that define our appearance, behavior, mood, and daily energy cycles, and spearmint tea has been shown to regulate and normalize those chemicals to healthy levels.

-Prevent Chronic Disease: Free radicals are the primary cause of cellular breakdown and the development of chronic disease within the body.
-For example, cancer is largely caused by free radicals stimulating cellular mutations, which then become cancerous.
+Free radicals are the primary cause of cellular breakdown and the development of chronic diseases within the body.
+For example, cancer is largely caused by free radicals stimulating cellular mutations.
 The antioxidants found in spearmint tea, however, can eliminate these free radicals and keep the body healthy, without putting undue strain on the immune system.

-Anti-inflammatory: The anti-inflammatory nature of spearmint tea is well-known, and it is commonly used to eliminate headaches and other pain throughout the body, particularly at the joints.
+The anti-inflammatory nature of spearmint tea is well-known, and it is commonly used to eliminate headaches and other pains throughout the body, particularly in the joints.
 This is also an application of spearmint essential oil.
 The anti-inflammatory compounds in this powerful plant can also help soothe sore throats and soothe indigestion by relaxing the spasming muscles of the gut.

 Final Word of Warning: If you are pregnant, breast-feeding or on medication, consult with your doctor before adding spearmint tea as a major beverage in your diet.
-While this is considered a mild tea, it is still a good choice to ask, in case there are potential interactions with any medication you may be prescribed.
+While this is considered a mild tea, it is better to ask your doctor, in case there are potential interactions with any prescribed medication.